sushant-k-ray/simple-regular-expression-parser/README.md

 # Simple Regular Expression Parser

 ## About
 This project is a simple regular expression parser made for educational purposes.
 Lots of potential optimization are possible.
-The included sample.cpp gives a glimpse of how to use this for regular expressions
+The included main.cpp gives a glimpse of how to use this for regular expressions

 *Note* : A C++ 20 compliant compiler is required to build the project